 Like many of the cycling trails in Otago and Southland regions, the well-formed trails of the gold mining days are now used as cycling tracks to get to remote and stunning locations.

-The Clutha Gold Trail is a 73km ride and open all year round.
+The Clutha Gold Trail is a 73km ride and is open all year round.
 It is also one of the “Great Rides” of the Nga Haerenga New Zealand Cycle Trail – a cycle trail that goes the whole length of New Zealand, as well as one of the 12 Super Scenic Cycle Trails in Otago.

-As it is a one way trail, you can start either end.
+As it is a one-way trail, you can start either end.
 Remember to book return transport if necessary, which can be done at any i-SITE in the Otago and northern Southland region.
-The Clutha Gold Trail starts from Commissioners Flat at the small car park about 500 metres below the Lake Roxurgh Dam.
+The Clutha Gold Trail starts from Commissioners Flat at the small car park about 500 metres below the Lake Roxburgh Dam.
 From there, there are obvious signs to keep you on the Clutha Gold Trail.

-Along the way, your will be riding through the rural heartland of the Clutha district while having the opportunity to learn about the history of the area.
+Along the way, you will be riding through the rural heartland of the Clutha district while having the opportunity to learn about the history of the area.
 Information boards show what life was like here from the early Maori settlers hunting for moa to the Chinese gold miners.
 The trail also entails steep river gorges and a 440-metre rail tunnel, all the while keeping the Clutha Mata-au River in sight.